What To Expect During An Acupuncture Treatment

 During the first assessment, we will ask you a series of questions to further understand your issues followed by a series of other physical tests.
 Our aim here is always to understand your situation as a whole so that we can provide you with the best possible medical acupuncture service here in Vancouver.

 The number of treatments will vary with each individual and the condition being treated.
-Typically, the initial treatments will be close together, perhaps 2 or 3 in the first week.
+Typically, the initial treatments will be close together, perhaps two or three in the first week.
 One to two treatments per week will likely be necessary after that.
 For more acute conditions, as little as one treatment may be sufficient.

 Will acupuncture hurt?
 Potentially, as different people experience different sensations when their acupoints are stimulated.
 It can be difficult to provide a general answer for such a tailored treatment.
 However, most people tend to feel some pressure when the needles are first inserted, but it depends on what points are being worked on.
 The potential to feel soreness, heaviness, numbness and/or tingling is a factor to consider; it’s also worth noting that some patients will say they feel calm and relaxed.